 - Shipping Business

 What we can offer :

-If your business entity falls under above-mentioned activities, you might require to advise on Economic Substance Regulation.
-Nex Consultants can cater our services includes.
+If your business entity falls under the abovementioned activities, you might require to advise on Economic Substance Regulation.
+Nex Consultants can cater our services, including.

 - Providing advice on understanding of the new substance requirements applicable in UAE